myhdl/myhdl/doc/source/manual/conversion.rst

 To verify the converted Verilog output, co-simulation can be used.
 To make this task easier, the converter also generates a test bench that makes it possible to simulate the Verilog design using the Verilog co-simulation interface.
-This permits to verify the Verilog code with the same test bench used for the MyHDL code.
+This permits one to verify the Verilog code with the same test bench used for the MyHDL code.